CLICK HERE to view my ENGLISH GARDEN & other Photo Albums

 She gives much pleasure and meets a spiritual need.

-In the garden of my mind she is a flower,
+In the garden of our minds she is a flower,

 Yet sometimes sees herself, so wrongly, as a weed!